GerardSh/SoftwareUniversity/01 C#/98 Misc/README.md

 - Use **`ViewData`** (or `ViewBag`) when rendering a view in the same request.

 - Use **`TempData`** to store data **between redirects**, e.g., when using PRG (Post/Redirect/Get) pattern to avoid duplicate submissions.
+### POST Requests, Form Submission, and Content Types

+- **`multipart/form-data`** is a content type used in POST requests to send key-value pairs, especially when files are included.
+It emulates how browsers submit HTML forms with file uploads.

+- In **Swagger or Postman**, specifying `multipart/form-data` means the request body is sent as separate parts (text fields + files) rather than raw JSON.

+- When using **Postman’s form-data mode**, you manually add key-value pairs or files that simulate an HTML form submission.

+- If the request body is **JSON**:

+    - The client sends a single JSON object with all properties serialized.

+    - You usually send `Content-Type: application/json`.

+    - Forms don’t natively submit JSON without JavaScript intervention.

+- **HTML forms** without JavaScript submit using either:

+    - `application/x-www-form-urlencoded` by default (normal text fields), or

+    - `multipart/form-data` if a file input is present.

+- If no `action` attribute is specified on a form, it submits to the **current page URL** by default.

+- To send **JSON from a web form**, you need to:

+    - Prevent default submission with `e.preventDefault()` in JavaScript

+    - Collect form data and send it as JSON via `fetch` or `XMLHttpRequest`.

+- Without `e.preventDefault()`, the form will:

+    - Submit normally (page reload or navigation)

+    - AND run your JavaScript code (e.g., fetch), possibly causing double requests and unexpected results.

+- When a form contains a **file input**, the browser automatically uses `multipart/form-data` to send the data, packaging text and files in different parts.

+- Using JavaScript, you can create a `FormData` object from the form to send both text and files via fetch, letting the browser set the correct `Content-Type` with boundary.
 ## Bookmarks
 # HTML & CSS
 ## General